crisconru/splitea/README.md

 # splitea

-Is a tool to split images
+Is a tool to split images.
+The code is based on [image-splitter](https://github.com/achimoraites/image-splitter) code.